stm233/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Computer Science
+    - course: PhD Candidate in Computer Science
       institution: Santa Clara University
       year: 2019 - Now
     - course: MEng in Computer Science